OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-02.md

 ## 2 Peter 2:21

-For it would be better for them not to have known the way of righteousness, than having known it, to turn away from the holy commandment handed on to them.
+For it would be preferable for them not to have known the way of righteousness, than having known it, to turn away from the holy commandment handed on to them.

 ## 2 Peter 2:22